haggismcbean/pangea-api/backlog.md

 Messages in a table?
 Could do.
 Maybe later ;)

-1. Rename ActivityController to CraftingController.
-2. Create an ActivityController that does all the above things.
+1. Create an ActivityController that does all the above things.
 Get it working with the current CraftingController stuffs.

 */